hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Right now, I have no hope of predicting what a pattern will look like, or where changes kick in that break shapes, etc. It's fun, but also makes me want a TruchetTurtle, where I can watch it walk around to generate a pattern, maybe highlighting tiles or rules as they are applied to its current state.
 I don't know if that's remotely possible, as I haven't looked at the engine, but I think a number of us here like Logo and L-Systems for those reasons; seeing how a pattern emerges, and how we interpret it, like cloud-gazing.

 [19:30:16](#oJrBSRKqZXggMf351pVKWf8GRqXtucPiyk-z6vm6YLk) <GalenIvanov (Galen Ivanov)>:
 @greggirwin Regarding shadow - you are right, the reason I changed the indicator to an integer was that X an Y of the pair were equal.
 There is no problem at all for the calculations to use different values for X and Y for the shadow pair, I need just one more slider in the interface.
-Alternatively, I was thinking (before your note Ì†ΩÌ∏Ñ ) about a graphical control,  something like this (a quick test):
+Alternatively, I was thinking (before your note üòÑ ) about a graphical control,  something like this (a quick test):

 [19:30:44](#Nb5YjsRouB0UGroT4Ax5EOfwBLa9vPuuGcgff7j6xlw) <GalenIvanov (Galen Ivanov)>:
 [![Shadow-offset.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/TNuW/thumb/Shadow-offset.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/TNuW/Shadow-offset.gif)